superwhiskers/ralsei/docs/headers.md

 | 3ds     | retail              | `Nintendo CA - G3_NintendoCTR2prod` |
 |         | developer           | `Nintendo CA - G3_NintendoCTR2dev`  |

+in the wii u issuer format, the two placeholder values appear to consistently contain the values `00000003` and `00000012`, respectively

 the certificate name section is one of the following

 | console | certificate name format |